bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

 ### Explanations

+Documentation should explain things well.
+We've prepared some tips to help you do that!

+This advice applies broadly to Bevy's documentation, but is formulated with the Bevy Book in mind.
+The Quickstart Guide in particular should assume a lower level of expertise.

 1. Your target audience is intelligent, curious and new to Bevy.
    1. Basic programming knowledge can be assumed.
    2. Readers are expected to be familiar with basic Rust syntax and concepts.
-   3. Advanced Rust concepts (e.g. `unsafe`, lifetimes, macros) cannot be assumed, but should be avoided where possible.
+   3. Advanced Rust concepts (e.g. `unsafe`, lifetimes, macros) cannot be assumed, and should be avoided where possible.
    4. Rust knowledge around best practices and development cannot be assumed, but detailed explanations should be given via links to other resources.
    5. Basic familiarity with the concepts and tropes of games can be assumed.
    6. Familiarity with the tools and concepts of game development cannot be assumed, but information that is not specific to Bevy should be kept brief in most cases.